Orlando Arcia Player Props: Braves vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.53 team ERA ranks 23rd across all league pitching staffs.
+- The Mets have a 4.58 team ERA that ranks 22nd across all MLB pitching staffs.

-- Mets pitchers combine to give up 81 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- The Mets allow the fifth-most home runs in baseball (83 total, 1.3 per game).

-- In his most recent time out on Thursday against the Philadelphia Phillies, the right-hander tossed seven innings, allowing one earned run while surrendering five hits.
+- The right-hander last pitched on Friday against the Toronto Blue Jays, when he threw six innings, allowing one earned run while giving up five hits.

-- The 38-year-old has an ERA of 3.21, with 9.1 strikeouts per nine innings, in nine games this season.
-Opponents are batting .220 against him.
+- In six games this season, the 40-year-old has a 4.25 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .235 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.